edekhayser/DoubleLoop/README.md

 }
 ```

+Tip: The `∫` symbol can be typed using Option-B.

 This is shorthand for the DoubleLoop initializer.
 You can also achieve the same goal using this code:

 ```swift